sabi-31/My_Perfect_Arch-linux/README.md

 ### 16. Bootloader Installation

+> I will be installing systemd-boot relying on it to automatically recognize and try to decrypt the root partition.
+If you decide to use grub, you have to so some more setup in the crypttab file.
+[Read More](https://bbs.archlinux.org/viewtopic.php?id=290148)

 In this step, I will install the systemd-boot bootloader on the /efi partition.
 Then I will reboot to the Motherboard settings:

 ```